Alex Loera

 Alexis Alycia Loera (born June 19, 1999) is an American professional soccer player who plays as a defender or as a midfielder for the Utah Royals of the National Women's Soccer League (NWSL).

 Youth career

 Loera grew up in Thornton, Colorado, and began playing soccer among other sports when she was three years old.
 She eventually selected soccer over playing softball.
-She played high school soccer for The Academy of Westminster, Colorado, and also played for Colorado Storm of the Elite Clubs National League.
+She played high school soccer for The Academy of Charter Schools in Westminster, Colorado, and also played for Colorado Storm of the Elite Clubs National League.

 College career

 Loera played NCAA Division I women's soccer for the Santa Clara Broncos.
 Loera was a captain for the Broncos team that won the 2020 NCAA Division I women's soccer tournament, resulting in Santa Clara's second national championship.
-Loera was also named the tournament's Defensive Most Outstanding player.
+Loera was also named the tournament's Most Outstanding Defensive player.

 Club career

 Expansion team Kansas City NWSL selected Loera with the 36th-overall pick in the 2021 NWSL Draft, though she opted to return to Santa Clara for an additional year of eligibility due to the COVID-19 pandemic.
 She joined the then-renamed Current in 2022.